-Last month, the Centers for Disease Control and Prevention (CDC) announced that it agreed with scientific evidence showing that “people who take ART daily as prescribed, and achieve and maintain an undetectable viral load have effectively no risk of sexually transmitting the virus to an HIV-negative partner.”
+Last month, the Centers for Disease Control and Prevention (CDC) that it agreed with scientific evidence showing that “people who take ART daily as prescribed, and achieve and maintain an undetectable viral load have effectively no risk of sexually transmitting the virus to an HIV-negative partner.”

 Basically, undetectable equals untransmittable.